This Southern fried cabbage recipe with bacon elevates the humble cabbage to a whole new level of flavor!

 Large nonstick skillet – A nonstick finish is nice for this recipe so that the browned bits are incorporated into the cabbage-bacon mix, but you can also use a large cast iron skillet if you prefer.

 Large spoon – For stirring the cabbage and serving.
-Some nonstick pans get scratched if you use a metal spoon, so you may prefer to use a spoon made of silicone, wood or bamboo.
+Some nonstick pans get scratched if you use a metal spoon, so I suggest a spoon made of silicone, wood or bamboo.

 Step by Step Instructions